hnuti-brontosaurus/php-bis-api-client/README.md

 On `\HnutiBrontosaurus\BisClient\BisClient`, there are two debug methods:

-- `getLastRequestUrl()` – returns URL of last request; note that as HTTP client is internally call endpoint multiple times to avoid pagination, only the very last requested URL is returned
+- `getLastRequestUrl()` – returns URL of last request; note that as HTTP client internally calls endpoint multiple times to avoid pagination, only the very last requested URL is returned
 - `getLastResponse()` – returns either parsed array or JSON string with last response